 A good ski jacket and pants are essential on the slopes.
 You need something that will keep you warm, whilst also being breathable and convenient.
 You are doing a lot of physical exercise all day, so you are unfortunately bound to get a little sweaty if you don’t have clothing that has good air flow, so breathability and air vents are very important.

 Good to have in a ski jacket is a snow skirt – a belt inside the jacket that buttons up tightly to ensure no snow gets inside your jacket if you happen to fall over.
-I’m sorry to break it to you, but as a beginner, you will probably be falling now and then, so this can be really helpful.
+I’m sorry to break it to you, but on your first ski trip, you will probably be falling now and then, so this can be really helpful.
 Most ski jackets nowadays also have a small pocket in the sleeve for your lift pass, which is extremely convenient when you’re out on the slopes.

 With pants, there are many different styles so you can really find a pair that suits you.
 Just remember to make sure that they can fit over your ski or board boots – this really helps to keep the snow out.
 Pockets can also be very helpful if you don’t like lugging a backpack around but still want to bring a few bits with you for the day.
 All things to consider!

 Socks and Gloves

 If you’re going to insulate the rest of your body, why neglect the extremities that tend to get coldest the quickest!
 Proper ski socks not only keep your feet warm, but they can also make notoriously uncomfortable ski boots that little bit more bearable.
 A side note here – doubling up on normal socks does not do the same job.
 At all.
 Get proper ski socks.